How to Build Low-Tech Planted Tanks Guide

 - Feeding twice a week

-- Top off with dechlorinated water as necessary, typically twice a week
+- Top off with dechlorinated water as necessary, typically once a week

 - Wipe the glass with an algae scrapper once every two weeks